Skip to main content Resource Conservation District Project TrackerRCD Project Tracker

 CARCD WCB Climate and Wildlife Project: Carbon Farm Planning

-Mission RCD will work with local growers, including those on Tribal lands, to further develop carbon farming planning in the region.
-We plan to support carbon farm plans with pollinator habitat and using native plants for beneficial cover crops, hedgerows, and/or windbreaks on ten different groves/farms/vineyards.
+Mission RCD will work with local growers to further develop carbon farming planning in the region.
+We plan to create carbon farm plans with pollinator habitat, using native plants for beneficial cover crops, hedgerows, and/or windbreaks on ten different groves/farms/vineyards.

 2023